Herbert J. Yates: Career

 Yates formed Republic Pictures in 1935 by arranging for the merger of several smaller production companies with his Consolidated Film Industries, which was providing film processing and financing for many Hollywood studios.
 Among the merged companies were Mascot Pictures, which brought the serial to Republic, and also purchased the Mack Sennett lot in Studio City and Monogram Pictures.
 Under Yates' leadership, Republic first leased, and then purchased the lot, expanding it from six stages to nineteen and adding state-of-the-art production facilities.

 In 1934 Gene Autry had his first film role in the Mascot production of In Old Santa Fe.
 Autry had been a recording artist under contract to Yates' American Record Corporation.
 He would go on to star in 56 feature films for Republic between 1935 and 1947.
 In 1938 Yates created a second American icon by giving Roy Rogers his first starring role in Under Western Stars.
 Rogers filled in for Autry during World War II and ended up making more than 80 films under the Republic banner.

 Republic's most acclaimed feature film was The Quiet Man (1952), directed by John Ford, and starring John Wayne and Maureen O'Hara.
 Ford had tried to make the Irish love story for years, but none of the studio heads would take a chance on it.
 Yates risked a budget of more than a million dollars, making possible the use of Technicolor (in lieu of Republic's own Trucolor process) and location filming in Ireland.
 It earned triple its cost and earned Republic its only Academy Award nomination for Best Picture.
 Johnny Guitar (1954), directed by Nicholas Ray and starring Joan Crawford, became another well regarded Republic picture.

 Personal life and death

 Yates had 3 children, a daughter and 2 sons.

-In 1948 Yates left his wife Petra for the Czech figure skater Vera Hruba Ralston, with the couple marrying in 1952.
+In 1948 Yates left his wife Petra for former actress and Czech ice-skating star Vera Hruba Ralston, with the couple marrying in 1952.
 He employed Vera's brother Rudy Ralston as a producer at Republic.

 In 1958 Yates was accused of exploiting Republic for his own gain, in particular his promotion of his wife's career.
 It was alleged that 18 of her 20 films had been flops.

 Yates and Vera's relatives were pushed out of Republic and the film business in 1959, the same year Republic's board decided to switch emphasis from production to distribution, selling their controlling interest to Victor M. Carter for nearly $6 million.
 Yates became chairman of the board.

 Yates died at his residence in Sherman Oaks in 1966.